dangthithaoanh/Phonological-Distance-in-Kenyan-Sign-Language/README.md

  **Acknowledgements**

-Funding for this project from (1) the Centre for Language Studies at Radboud University, and (2) the Netherlands NWO VICI grant, Deaf Communication without a Shared Language, Principal Investigator Onno Crasborn.
+Funding for this project from (1) the Centre for Language Studies at Radboud University, the Netherlands; and (2) NWO VICI grant, *Deaf Communication without a Shared Language* (2017-2023), Principal Investigator: Onno Crasborn.

  **Authors**